jonpas/ArmaQDL/README.md

 Python program for quick launching various mod developement configurations for Arma through a simple CLI.

-Through easily-identifiable preset locations, program is able to provide a fast and developer-friendly CLI with some additional optional features, such as building mods and opening last log file.
+Through easily-identifiable preset locations, this program can provide a fast and developer-friendly CLI with some additional optional features, such as building mods and opening the last log file.
 It is designed around easily modifiable location groups and build tools.

 ## Features

 - Easy **mod launching** from different **preset locations**
 - **Load mission** via mission name only or specifying profile name
 - **Build** development **mods**
-- Open last log file
+- Open the last log file
-- Select profile to start with
+- Select the profile to start with
 - Toggle file patching, script errors, signature check and windowed mode
 - Mod location wildcards (`glob` pattern matching)
 - Easy **dedicated server and headless client launching**